jdevfullstack/PureBasic/README.md

 [![2D Game](resources/picture6.png)](https://xdvrx1.github.io/PureBasic-2D-Game/)

 ## Compiling
-To compile/run each project in a subdirectory, just use the PureBasic IDE.
-In just few clicks, you are good to go.
+Compiling the project is so easy in the PureBasic IDE.
+Just click `Compile/Run` or press F5.

 ## Contributing
 1. Fork the repo!
 2. Then, made changes and create a pull request.
-I'm happy you contribute!
 3. If not fork, just please star this.
 Thanks!

 ## License